Frequently asked questions

-I create WordPress themes based solely on the initial static template I have already built and shared with you.
+I create WordPress themes based solely on the designs supplied by the client.
 I believe this is the proper way to do things.
 I want the WordPress build to match your requirements, not fit your requirements around an existing framework.
 This will give you clean relevant code which will decrease bandwidth and speed up page loads, as well as make it much easier for any developer to make changes in the future.
 There will be no need to wade through hundreds of lines of unrelated code to make simple changes.

 What about SEO?
 Do you do this yourself or will we have to hire an expert?

 I build all my HTML with SEO-friendly structure in mind.
 From a coding standpoint the templates you receive will be fully optimised for Google to index your relevant content.
 Additionally I can install a full-featured SEO plugin for WordPress that will give you ultimate control over page titles and meta tags.
 You can relax knowing that, as far as coding is concerned, everything will have already been done to optimise your site.